 What is user testing?

-User testing is the process of getting end users and customers to test and evaluate a product, feature, or prototype.
-Test subjects use the item and identify various pain points and positive attributes so the business that creates it can enhance its user experience before going to market.
+User testing involves getting end users and customers to test and evaluate a product, feature, or prototype.
+Test subjects use the item and identify various pain points and positive attributes so that businesses can enhance their user experience before going to market.

 Why is user testing valuable?

-User testing is a simple way to gauge the success of a product, feature, or prototype from the point of view of one of your customers because it allows you to watch, hear, and review their interactions with your design.
+User testing is a simple way to gauge the point of view of your customers because it allows you to watch, hear, and review their interactions with your design.

-Now, you might be wondering how to perform user testing on your product.
-Well, every product, prototype, and feature is unique — as is every company — so there’s a variety of different methods of user testing you can employ.
+You might be wondering how to perform user testing on your product.
+Well, every product, prototype, and feature is unique — as is every company — so you can employ various ways of user testing.

 We’ve compiled this list of five commonly used user testing methods to help kickstart your product testing.